SteffenBlake/docker-webhook-hugo/README.md

   * **Required**
   * This is the folder the build trigger will pipe the static hugo web files out into.
   * **NOTE WHEN TRIGGERED THIS FOLDER'S CONTENTS WILL BE WIPED WITH EACH BUILD TO MAKE WAY FOR THE NEW FILES**
+* `/path/to/authorized_keys:/home/webhook/.ssh/authorized_keys`
+  * **Required for SSH Clone**
+  * rsa-ssh key file for enabling ssh git clone
+* `/path/to/known_hosts:/home/webhook/.ssh/known_hosts`
+  * **Required for SSH Clone**
+  * known_hosts file for authorizing the ssh host.
+Best to ssh manually with another machine and verify the sha fingerprint to that machines `known_hosts` and then copy it over to ensure it truly is the right fingerprint.
 * `/path/to/after-deploy.sh:/after-deploy.sh`
   * **Optional**
   * Customizable **ash** (alpine) script you can override with your own custom "after build" script to perform any additional operations after the build has succeeded.